top of page

 Carlton Kenny in his book, 'His Rule In His Church’ says that anyone operating in the Ephesians 4:11 gifts of Christ that have experience and maturity, qualifies them to operate extra-locally and should be respected in that role.

-Paul in Ephesians chapter 4 verse 11 never gives any character qualification for these fives gifts, but he clearly gives character qualifications for elders which is the leadership team of the local ekklesia.
+Paul in Ephesians 4 :11 never gives any character qualification for these fives gifts, but he clearly gives character qualifications for elders which is the leadership team of the local ekklesia.
 I think it’s easy to assume that any Ephesians 4:11 gift which functions in a public ministry: would be held to the same character qualifications set forth in I Timothy chapter 3.
 If you are not familiar with those qualifications I would recommend listening to Lesson 48: Part II Order In The Church.

 Jesus was an apostle, a prophet, an evangelist, a shepherd and a teacher when he walked this earth.
 He fulfilled everyone of these ministries and set the pattern for us to follow.

 After his departure, he has now distributed his ability to different people so that the church can be equipped to do the same work that He did while on this earth.
-The Greek word used for equipping found in Ephesians chapter 4 verse 12 is katartismos and it means 'preparation'.
+The Greek word used for equipping found in Ephesians 4:12 is katartismos and it means 'preparation'.
 So the word means to mend, repair, make whole or perfect.
 It’s the idea of a doctor setting bones to heal correctly or fishermen mending their nets so that they work correctly.
 The basic idea is that of putting a thing into the original condition in which it ought to be.
 The English word equip means to furnish for service or action preparing fully, so those who have been equipped might serve the purpose for which they were created.

 The people who possess these gifts are called to help the rest of the body to become competent in their particular gifting.